spectrio/playbook/jr-dev-training.md

 **Do NOT** use scaffolding/generators for your routes, views, or controllers.
 You can generate your models because we want the timestamped migration files built for us, but that is it!

 Deploy this application to Heroku.
-Write up a small blog post about what you learned today (repeat this every day for the next 5 days).
+Write up a small blog post about what you learned today (repeat this every day for the next five days).
 Post a link daily in Glip to let the rest of the team comment/cheer you on!

 ### Day 2